WenniDev/override/level03/walkthrough.md

 # Level 03

-We always have a program asking for a password:
+We still have a program asking for a password:
 ```sh
 $ ./level03
 ***********************************